 If you're an Aboriginal or Torres Strait Islander person, a student with a disability or an Australian Government welfare recipient, you and your dependants may be eligible for fee exemptions or concessions when enrolling in a Smart and Skilled course.
 View fee exemptions and concessions for Smart and Skilled training.

-If you enrol in a Diploma or an Advanced Diploma, you may be eligible for VET Student Loans.
-Read more
+If you enrol in a Diploma or an Advanced Diploma, you may be eligible for VET Student Loans for higher-level courses.

 Other financial support may be available for apprentices and trainees who do Smart and Skilled training.